 Long Neck Kayan Women of the Karen Tribe

 The women belonging to Kayan Lahwi /Padaung tribe are also known as the long-necks.
 They are concentrated around Mae Hong Son province in Thailand and attract tourists in large numbers.
-They are another group of Karen Tribes in Chiang Mai.
+These belong to another group of Karen Tribes in Chiang Mai.

 I did not tag along with our group to the village of this long-necked Karen tribe owing to some work and also my varied views on visiting such a dwelling as part of tourism.
 I am documenting the information that the group shared with me along with my thoughts on this traditional practice.